 And it shall be given thee in the very moment what thou shalt speak AND WRITE (D&C 24:6)

-The error of course is the apathy that LDS have for the changes Joe made.
+The error, of course, is the apathy that LDS have for the changes Joseph made.
 The implication that Jesus misspoke, and Joseph corrected is ridiculous.
 Thankfully, we know when Jesus spoke, what he said, and why Joseph changed the words of Jesus Christ.

 Why Joseph made the above-mentioned changes should cause all believers to think and ponder.
 As we detail on this website, Joseph was not called to start a church, but to “reform” the existing churches through The Most Holy Book of Mormon.